Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Best for reward points: Chase Sapphire Reserve®

 This is one of the features where it seems that both cards have a similar value.
 But when you look at the details, you’ll see that one card actually offers a better value.

-- Citi Prestige.
-With this card, you earn 5x points on airfare and restaurants, 3x points on hotels and cruise lines and 1x points on all other purchases.
+Citi Prestige® Credit Card: Earn 5x points on airfare and restaurants, 3x points on hotels and cruise lines and 1x points on all other purchases.

 The Chase Sapphire Reserve® is the winner in the reward category, not only because you get to earn 3x points on more categories than you could earn with the Citi Prestige card, but because the 3x points can actually be worth 4.5x when you redeem for travel purchases through the Ultimate Rewards program.